fieldtrip/website/workshop/practicalmeeg2025/handson_sensoranalysis.md

 {% include image src="/assets/img/workshop/practicalmeeg2025/handson_sensoranalysis/figure6.png" width="400" %}

-_Figure: A time-frequency representation of channel MEG0741 obtained using ft_singleplotTFR_
+_Figure: The time-frequency representation of channel MEG0741_

 If you see artifacts in your figure, see [this FAQ](/faq/plotting/opacityrendering).